Construction and classification of crystalline topological superconductor and insulators in three-dimensional

-On the other hand, the 3D $T_h$-symmetric third-order topological phase constructed from Majorana chain decoration on 1D block $\tau_1$ leaves a dangling Majorana zero modes at each corner of the cubic, and the corresponding bulk states are topological equivalent.
-The bubble equivalence in the bulk and the ``plate'' equivalence on the boundary straightly reflect the higher-order bulk-boundary correspondence of crystalline SPT phases.
+On the other hand, the 3D $T_h$-symmetric third-order topological phase constructed from the Majorana chain decoration on 1D block $\tau_1$ leaves dangling Majorana zero modes at each corner of the cubic, and the corresponding bulk states are topologically equivalent.
+The equivalence of bubbles in the bulk and the ``plate" equivalence on the boundary directly reflects the higher-order bulk-boundary correspondence of crystalline SPT phases.